 Optional units – you will be required to select two of the following:

 On Campus: You benefit from weekly 3-hour classes with a college tutor (for optional modules, the weekly hours may increase or decrease).
 Your tutor will review what you have learnt during your online lessons and will be on hand to provide guidance on progress and assessment.
-Regular discussion with classmates will help to reinforce key points while also providing the additional support and motivation that comes from being part of a group.
+Regular discussion with classmates helps reinforce key points while providing additional support and motivation through group learning.

 This course is assessed through a total of five computer-based exams, one taken at the end of each unit.